News & Updates Archive

 A leading Chinese local government group comes to Boston on Friday, April 26, to identify investment opportunities and connect with local talent.
 The program's goal is to introduce these ventures and talents to a new entrepreneurial zone that the Chinese government is building to grow the innovation ecosystem in China.
 WeiWei Jiang, one of our Champions, will be a featured speaker.

 How is Brandeis changing the world?
-Brandeis’ first Innovation Showcase featured poster presentations by the recipients of Brandeis’ SPARK and SPROUT awards on November 3rd.
-Find out more about the the projects displayed for SPROUT and SPARK.
+Brandeis’ first Innovation Showcase featured poster presentations by the recipients of Brandeis’ Spark and Sprout awards on Nov.
+3. Find out more about the the projects displayed for Sprout and Spark.